 The PLA appears to be encountering a number of challenges in the management of its data, which will be critical to the adoption of AI.
 The level of stove-piping and fragmentation across bureaucracies within the PLA could remain an impediment to progress.
-Chinese military researchers have expressed concern that there are current inadequacies in data mining, analytic processing capabilities, awareness of security and secrecy, and support of training data.
-Moreover, the PLA will have to deal with practical difficulties of cleaning and labeling disparate sources of data for use, which can be time and labor intensive, but could be facilitated by the access to cheap services for data labeling that has been available in China.
-The adoption of shared infrastructure, including cloud computing, to enable deployment will also be required for the PLA to achieve an integrated approach to AI development.
-If the redundancies, inefficiencies, and corruption often associated with informatization recur in the process, the PLA may be hindered from effective utilization of these technologies.
+Chinese military researchers have expressed concern that there are current inadequacies in data mining, analytic processing capabilities, awareness of security and secrecy, and support of training data.268 Moreover, the PLA will have to deal with practical difficulties of cleaning and labeling disparate sources of data for use, which can be time and labor intensive, but could be facilitated by the access to cheap services for data labeling that has been available in China.269 The adoption of shared infrastructure, including cloud computing, to enable deployment will also be required for the PLA to achieve an integrated approach to AI development.
+If the redundancies, inefficiencies, and corruption often associated with informatization recur in the process of intelligentization, the PLA may be hindered from effective utilization of these technologies.

 In this regard, while China may appear to possess a data advantage given the aggregate amount of data that it possesses as a nation, that edge may prove limited in actuality and unlikely to directly translate into military advantage.
 However, the PLA may benefit from easier access to sources of data that may be leveraged for dual-purpose applications, such as remote sensing, leveraging deepening integration with academic and commercial endeavors.
 The access to data enabled by the expansion of initiatives through Digital Silk Road, including research collaborations that involve data sharing, also could increase the PLA's capabilities going forward.
 In some cases, certain sources of data that may be made available to the Chinese military, including in support of intelligence, after theft or exfiltration, may also be beneficial.
+The PLA's capacity to improve its approach to leveraging data going forward will be important to evaluate.

-The PLA's lack of combat experience could result in a failure to appreciate the challenges of operating highly complex and automated or autonomous systems under actual combat conditions.
+The PLA's lack of operational experience could result in a failure to appreciate the challenges of operating highly complex automated or autonomous systems under actual combat conditions.

 The PLA approaches warfare through the lens of military science.
 Lacking operational experience in its recent history, the PLA has confronted the unique challenge of 'learning without fighting,' often based on engaging in theoretical research that examines trends and technologies.
-Traditionally, military innovation in peacetime has been considered particularly challenging, and the PLA is unlikely to be an exception in that regard, yet the sense of threat and urgency that comes with facing a 'powerful adversary' appears to have overcome inertia that often impedes change.
+Traditionally, military innovation in peacetime has been considered particularly challenging, and the PLA is unlikely to be an exception in that regard.
+Nonetheless, the sense of threat and urgency that comes with facing a 'powerful adversary' appears to have overcome inertia that often impedes change.
 The progress in 'actual combat' training, including involving confrontations between blue and red forces, could compensate for the lack of operational experience.
 Nonetheless, the PLA may fail to appreciate the extent to which the full complexity of warfare can extend beyond that anticipated in theories or exercises.